 In 2017, a survey from the month of February, held by Accurate, stated that healthcare data breaches affected 26% of consumers from the US.
 It also found out that 50% of the total breach victims gradually faced medical identity theft, with a total loss of $2500.

 Nearly, almost everyone has healthcare data records, within the healthcare system.
 The threat landscape changes itself with the upcoming years.

 Listed below are the top 10 biggest healthcare data breaches with all the information which were eventually exposed.

 1. Anthem Blue Cross( January 2015)- 78.8 million affected

 In January 2015, it was historically a bad time for healthcare data.
-In the largest healthcare breach till date, and hopefully ever, Anthem stated on January 29 that 78.8 million records of the patients had been stolen.
-The cyber attack consisted of data which were highly sensitive.
-It included names, home address, social security contact number, dates of birth, and many such other information.
-The victims were mostly health plan members at Anthem, although some among them were non-members, because Anthem handled paperwork for various independent insurance organizations.
+In the largest healthcare breach till date, and hopefully, ever, Anthem stated on January 29 that 78.8 million records of the patients had been stolen.
+The cyberattack consisted of data that were highly sensitive.
+It included names, home addresses, social security contact numbers, dates of birth, and much such other information.
+The victims were mostly health plan members at Anthem, although some among them were non-members because Anthem handled the paperwork for various independent insurance organizations.

 2. Premera Blue Cross (January 2015)- 11+ million affected

-It was announced to be the second largest healthcare data breach just six week after the largest healthcare data breach stated earlier.
+It was announced to be the second-largest healthcare data breach just six weeks after the largest healthcare data breach stated earlier.